-A slip and fall injury lawyer can assist you in navigating the legal system and obtaining the best result for your case, regardless of whether you are dealing with medical bills, missed income, or other expenses linked to your accident.
-If you were injured in a slip and fall accident on someone else’s property, call our Allentown premises liability lawyers to schedule a free consultation.
+A slip and fall injury lawyer can assist you in navigating the legal system and obtaining the best outcome for your case, regardless of whether you are dealing with medical bills, lost income, or other expenses linked to your accident.

 As with any personal injury claim, if you’re interested in opening a slip and fall case, you must meet specific requirements in order to have a valid claim.

-If are within the statute of limitations for your slip and fall case, you and your slip and fall attorney must then prove a few key items in order to have a successful claim:
+If you are within the statute of limitations for your slip and fall case, you and your slip and fall attorney must then prove a few key items in order to have a successful claim:

 - The property owner owed the victim a duty of care: Every property owner has a duty of care to keep their premises safe and free of dangerous conditions.
 In fact, it’s written into Pennsylvania law that property owners must actively avoid causing harm to both pedestrians and legal visitors.